Thomas Doyle (rugby league): Bradford Bulls

 In the 2020 season Doyle made three league appearances scoring two tries and two appearances in the Challenge Cup before the season was abandoned due to the COVID-19 pandemic.

 2021 saw Doyle become the Bull's starting hooker as he made 20 appearances, all in the starting line-up and scored five tries during the season.
-At the end of the season Doyle signed a one year extension.
+At the end of the season Doyle signed a one-year extension.

 The 2022 season saw Doyle make 27 appearances in league and cup with another seven tries scored.
 During the season there was speculation that Doyle was being the subject of attention from several, unspecified, Super League clubs, but at the end of the season Doyle chose to join Keighley on a two-year deal.

+Wakefield Trinity

+On 26 Sep 2023 it was announced that he had signed for Wakefield Trinity in their bid to return to Super League following their relegation in 2023.

 Statistics

 Statistics do not include pre-season friendlies.